-Pursuant to an employment agreement (the "Tiver Agreement") dated November 5, 2019, Mr. Alastair Tiver receives a salary of \$276,000 per annum for his services in the capacity of Vice President Projects.
-The Tiver Agreement includes a provision for an annual bonus each year, at the discretion of the Board of the Company of up to 30% of annual salary.
-The bonus is based upon the Company meeting key criteria each year, as mutually agreed annually between Mr. Tiver and the Company's Chief Operating Officer.
-During the year ended December 31, 2020, a bonus was paid to Mr. Tiver in the amount of \$52,000.
-The Company may terminate the Tiver Agreement at any time upon three months written notice (the "Notice Period").
-After providing such notice, the Company may, at its option, discontinue all or any portion of Mr. Tiver's duties, but must continue to pay its current base fee during the notice period, as well as pay a lump sum payment equal to six months of the current base fee plus a payment respecting performance bonus for the notice period plus six months calculated at target.
-Had the agreement been terminated by the Company on December 31, 2020, based on the foregoing termination provision, Mr. Tiver would have been entitled to be paid approximately \$269,100.
+Pursuant to an employment agreement (the "Langford Agreement") dated January 6, 2021, Mr. Jeremy Langford receives a salary of \$430,000 per annum for his services in the capacity of COO.
+The Langford Agreement includes a provision for an annual bonus each year, at the discretion of the Board of the Company of up to 75% of annual salary.
+The bonus is based upon the Company meeting key criteria each year, as mutually agreed annually between Mr. Langford, the Chairman and CEO and the Compensation Committee.
+During the year ended December 31, 2021, a bonus was paid to Mr. Langford in the amount of \$181,125.
+The Company may terminate the Langford Agreement at any time upon three months written notice (the "Langford Notice Period").
+After providing such notice, the Company may, at its option, discontinue all or any portion of Mr. Langford's duties, but must continue to pay its current base fee during the Langford Notice Period, as well as pay a lump sum payment equal to nine months of the current base fee plus an amount equal to the maximum annual STIP payment he would have been eligible to receive in the year.
+Had the agreement been terminated by the Company on December 31, 2021, based on the foregoing termination provision, Mr. Langford would have been entitled to be paid approximately \$752,500.

-The Tiver Agreement also contains a change in control provision.
-For the purposes of the Tiver Agreement, a "change of control" is evidenced by the election or appointment of a majority of new directors of the Company or the acquisition by any person or by any person and such person's affiliates or associates, as such terms are defined in the Securities Act (British Columbia), and whether directly or indirectly, of Shares of the Company which, when added to all other Shares of the Company at the time held by such person and such person's affiliates and associates, totals for the first time, fifty (50%) percent or more of the outstanding Shares of the Company.
-On a "change of control" of the Company, Mr. Tiver will have the right at any time to the date that is ninety days following the date of the Change of Control, to provide the Company with written notice to terminate his employment for good reason, whereupon the Company will pay to Mr. Tiver an amount equal to the annual salary, then in effect, benefits, and the maximum 12-month performance bonus payable (the "Tiver Control Fee").
-If the Company terminates the Tiver Agreement for any reason from the date that is two months prior to a change of control, or within ninety days following a change of control, the Company is required to pay Mr. Tiver the Tiver Control Fee, in lieu of any notice of termination owed to Mr. Tiver pursuant to the Tiver Agreement.
+The Langford Agreement also contains a change in control provision.
+For the purposes of the Langford Agreement, a "change of control" is evidenced by the election or appointment of a majority of new Directors of the Company or the acquisition by any person or by any person and such person's affiliates or associates, as such terms are defined in the Securities Act (British Columbia), and whether directly or indirectly, of Shares of the Company which, when added to all other Shares of the Company at the time held by such person and such person's affiliates and associates, totals for the first time, fifty (50%) percent or more of the outstanding Shares of the Company.
+On a "change of control" of the Company, Mr. Langford will have the right at any time to the date that is sixty days following the date of the Change of Control, to provide the Company with written notice to terminate employment, whereupon the Company will pay to Mr. Langford an amount equal to 1.5 times the annual salary, then in effect, benefits, and 1.5 times the maximum 12-month performance bonus payable (the "Langford Control Fee").
+If the Langford Agreement is terminated for any reason from the date that is two months prior to a change of control, or within sixty days following a change of control, the Company is required to pay Mr. Langford the Langford Control Fee, in lieu of any notice of termination owed to Mr. Langford pursuant to the Langford Agreement.